codeDragon491/online-bookstore/README.md

 I am mostly versed with with Vue.js.
-Vue3 with the Compostion API with the concept of composables and the setup function allows for more reusability of stateful logic of components and therefore keeping component logic more clean.
+Vue3 with the Compostion API with the concept of composables and the setup function allows for more reusability of stateful logic of components and therefore keeping component logic cleaner.

 Typescript helps to catch errors early at runtime and with its strong static typing makes my code more secure.

-As a CSS preprosssor I used Sass that enables me to use things like variables, nested rules, inline imports and more.
+As a CSS preprocessor, I used Sass that enables me to use things like variables, nested rules, inline imports and more.
 Overall it also allows for more reusability and maintainability of CSS.

+I have also used Eslint with airbnb style with the goal of making my code more consistent, properly formatted and voiding bugs.

 To improve the improve the display time for subsequent visits I would use the
 ```